Ahmed-Arafat10/Programming2-Labs-CIC/Lab #1.md

       This is because the `Physical Structure of The RAM` is that it consists of many blocks each block is `1 Btyes` &  the most important part is that this block is Addressable
      (Has a physical address), this address is in hexadecimal number (from `0` to `9` & from `A` to `F`).<br>
      When you create a variable like this `int x;`, the compiler will then store this name in a table in which refers to an address
      (something like `0F200`), so then `x -> 0F200`.
-When you type `cout<<x;`, the compiler will go to the table and see which address this variable name refers to, and then it will print the vale stored in it <br>
+When you type `cout<<x;`, the compiler will go to the table and see which address this variable name refers to, and then it will print the value stored in it <br>
     The problem here is that when you have a variable with name `1x`, then in that table `1x -> 0F200`.
 When you type `cout<<1x;`, the compiler will not understand whether `1x` is the variable name or the address, so to prevent this ambiguity we cannot start a variable name with a number
   3. Don't name a variable with `Keywords` `*`: like `for`/`while`/`int`/`using`/`namesapce`/ `do`/`if`/`else`/`break`/`continue`/`switch`/`class` and so on

-`*`: is a predefined or reserved word in C++ library with a fixed meaning and used to perform an internal operation.
+`*Keywords`: is a predefined or reserved word in C++ library with a fixed meaning and used to perform an internal operation.
 C++ Language supports more than 64 keywords.

 <p style="text-align: center">
 <img alt="" src="Pics/lab1_9.png" height="300"> <br>